-It’s not just about losing money, either.
-Cyber insurance helps with costs related to combatting negative publicity, brand tarnishment and the erosion of customer trust.
+Cyber insurance also helps with costs related to combatting negative publicity, brand tarnishment, and the erosion of customer trust.

 Today, about one-third of American companies pay for cyber liability insurance, and the total value of premiums is projected to reach $7.5 billion by the end of next year.
 Meanwhile, the research and consulting firm Progressive Markets believes that the worldwide global market will be worth nearly $30 billion by 2025.
 Currently, roughly one-third of American companies purchase some form of cyber insurance.